rcos/rcos-handbook/docs/leadership/agenda.md

 ## Second Meeting

 The second meeting is dedicated solely to project pitches.
 Each pitch should be no more than one minute long, although exceptions are sometimes made for 'special' projects.
+Returning projects should be encouraged to go first, to set an example for new projects.

 Additional information should be kept to the minimum.
-Students should be encouraged to get in touch with project leaders and mentors for help picking a project, and should be reminded of the URP form deadlines.
+Students should be encouraged to get in touch with project leaders and mentors for help picking a project, but be reminded that there might be more project pitches at the next meeting.

-If a significant number of new mentors have still not completed mentor training, another mentor training session will take place after the second meeting if time allows.

 ## Third Meeting